undp-accelerator-lab/riskmap/README.md

 ### RiskMap
-Client map  application for [PetaBencana platform](https://petabencana.id) .
+Client map  application for [UNDP platform]([https://petabencana.id](https://mapeatudesastre.org/)) .
 Read more project information [here](https://github.com/urbanriskmap/petabencana-docs/blob/master/README.md).
 <br>
 <br>
 This platform is built using the Aurelia framework, which has a few prerequisites.
 To get started, follow the machine & application setup steps.